Applethal/Blackjack/README.md

 Today is the day!
 Fixed some issues, coded the execution.
 Apparently there will be more fixes to come, hopefully I will be able to fix them all by tomorrow, afterwards this readme file will get polished.
 I still need to fix an issue where the opponent always gets a hand value of 20, making the program advising you always against hitting unless you hit a blackjack of course, which is a very rare occurance.
 I always thought that I would be able to do all of this within one full day, though I am super happy with the results, I hated how I had to borrow the formula from an article instead of coming up with my own and the fact that I have spent only up to 20 minutes aprox. every day instead of hyper focusing, but that got me thinking: why not design a GUI for this ?
 Sure, once I learn how to manage it!
 While doing all of this [Jiro Inagaki 's music came along on spotify, I can safetly recommend it to anyone!](https://www.youtube.com/watch?v=kjxxVkSd0XA)

+## 12/02/2023
+All lines fixed! the program is ready to be used by anyone, I am happy to announce this.
+Just one small change though: I made it so that the calculation assumes that the dealer always has a 7, I ran about 50 games and on average the dealer had 10's, 8's and 7's and I decided to go for the 7th.

 </details>

+Blackjack is played